Emma Previato

-Emma Previato (1952-2022) was a professor of mathematics at Boston University.
-Her research concerns algebraic geometry and partial differential equations.
+Emma Previato (November 29, 1952 – June 29, 2022) was an Italian–born American professor of mathematics at Boston University.
+Her research focused on algebraic geometry and partial differential equations.

 Career

 Previato received her Ph.D. from Harvard University in 1983 under David Mumford.
 She was a faculty member at Boston University.
+She was the author or co-author of nearly 100 research articles.
+She served as editor or co-editor of 6 books, including Dictionary of Applied Math for Engineers and Scientists (2002, CRC Press).

 Previato founded Boston University's chapters of the Mathematical Association of America and of the Association for Women in Mathematics.